Key Takeaways

 If you or someone you know has an eating disorder, know that help is available.
 Opening up about an eating disorder isn’t easy, but finding the right therapist for your needs is a critical step in the healing journey.

 At Rula, we can help you find a therapist who is taking new clients, accepts your insurance, and has experience treating eating disorders in less than 30 seconds.
-And our network of more than 10,000 therapists means you can begin treatment as early as this week.
+And our network of more than 10,000 therapists means you can begin treatment as soon as tomorrow.

 More From Rula